eizen6/6502portable/README.md

 ## Open topics

 1. No sound yet.
+Does the monitor output it, too?

-1. GPIO isn't accessible at the front plate yet.
+1. GPIO not yet accessible at the front plate.

 1. The video sometimes glitches.
 Interferences?
 Weak power?
-This looksx great but irritates real work.
+Looks great but irritates real work.

 ## Diary in pictures